thm-projects/frag.jetzt/README.md

 - **Branch Management:** Branch from the `staging` branch for features and bug fixes.
 - **Commit Standards:** Follow concise, descriptive commit messages in imperative mood and adhere to project style standards (ESLint, Prettier).
 - **Testing Protocol:** Consistently write and run unit tests (Karma) and end-to-end tests (Cypress).

+Here's the optimized standalone markdown for the "Definition of Done" (DoD) checklist, refined for clarity and readability:

+### ✅ »Definition of Done« Checklist for User Stories

+Ensure each completed User Story meets the following criteria:

+1. **Cross-browser Compatibility:**
+   The feature is tested against all acceptance criteria in Chrome, Firefox, and Safari.

+2. **Performance Analysis:**
+   The feature does not regress in any category of the [Lighthouse Analysis](https://developer.chrome.com/docs/lighthouse/overview/), except possibly »Performance«.

+3. **Responsive Design:**
+   The feature is fully responsive on all screens, from small smartphones to large 4K displays.

+4. **Accessibility:**
+   The feature is accessible and fully usable on all supported devices and screen sizes.

+5. **Multilingual Support:**
+   The feature is available in all supported languages (English, French, and German).
+Translations must be completed using [DeepL](https://www.deepl.com/translator).

+6. **Tooltips:**
+   All icons and toggle buttons include descriptive tooltips.

+7. **Theme Compatibility:**
+   The feature maintains visual consistency and usability across all available themes.

+8. **Branch Integration:**
+   The feature branch has been successfully merged with the `staging` branch.

+9. **Merge Request:**
+   A merge request to the `staging` branch has been created and clearly documented.

+10. **Conflict Resolution:**
+    The merge request has no conflicts and merges cleanly into `staging`.

+11. **Peer Code Review:**
+    The code has been reviewed and approved by at least one developer external to the original development team.

+12. **Product Owner Approval:**
+    The product owner has been assigned and has reviewed the merge request.

+13. **Technical Debt Assessment:**
+    Code quality and technical debt have been assessed with [SonarQube](https://sonar.arsnova.eu).
+Ensure technical debt has not significantly increased due to recent commits.

 # Project History